gvwilson/sensibleadventures/maddy-roo/old.md

 "Look out!"
 she shouted needlessly
 as Dockety banked away from a second shot.
-The militia must have set up the tangle cannon after the previous attack!
+The militia must have set up the cannon after the previous attack.
-They didn't know Dockety was on their side!
+They didn't know Dockety was on their side.

 "Behind us!
-Look behind us!" she yelled at the people on the ground, knowing they couldn't hear.
+Look behind us!" she yelled,
+knowing they couldn't hear.

 *Thump!*